marine-predators-group/cams-nb/drafts/2018-11-27-Annotation---Olurida_v081-MAKER-on-Mox.md

 So, that's how it's done!
 Easy!

 With each round of MAKER, a "control" file needs to be generated and modified appropriately.
 Modifications consist of telling MAKER locations of files and whether or not to use certain types of files when producing a new model (e.g. RNAseq data, SNAP HMM file, etc.).
 Here are the three control files that were used to run MAKER.
-The links are simply text files, despite their extension, so they can be downloaded and viewwed in any text editor, if desired, but I've pasted their contents below for easier review:
+The links are simply text files, despite their extension, so they can be downloaded and viewed in any text editor, if desired, but I've pasted their contents below for easier review:

 ---